Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Related works

 \section{Related works}

-During the last years, due to the great success achieved in solving several kind of problems and due to the increasing accessibility to computing hardware, the interest in using DL-based approach in processing massive data coming from SHM systems is raising, thus moving researchers to design SHM damage detection methodologies towards autonomous data-driven systems.
-One of the main advantages of introducing DL methods in SHM systems consists in automate the feature extraction process from raw input data through learnable non-linear transformations modeled as layers of a Deep Neural Network (DNN), thus making a DL-based SHM system an end-to-end system with no requirement of human-designed features and avoiding the necessity of minimum knowledge about specific features \cite{azimi2020data}.
-The use of DNNs has introduced the possibility to process large datasets acquired from different type of sensors in data-driven SHM systems \cite{hong2005detection,carden2004vibration}.
+During the last years, due to the great success achieved in solving several {kinds} of problems and due to the increasing accessibility to computing hardware, the interest in using DL-based approach in processing massive data coming from SHM systems is raising, thus moving researchers to design SHM damage detection methodologies towards autonomous data-driven systems.
+One of the main advantages of introducing DL methods in SHM systems consists in automating the feature extraction process from raw input data through learnable non-linear transformations modeled as layers of a Deep Neural Network (DNN), thus eliminating the need for human-designed features, the requirement for specific feature knowledge and resulting in a DL-based SHM system that is end-to-end. \cite{azimi2020data}.
+The use of DNNs has introduced the possibility to process large datasets acquired from different {types} of sensors in data-driven SHM systems \cite{hong2005detection,carden2004vibration}.